 A: Each property has its own eligibility requirements.
 Please visit our individual property page for specific property requirements.
 For more information please contact us at email@example.com or at 802-863-2224.

 Q: Is there a waiting list for an apartment?

 A: Currently, there are wait lists for all Cathedral Square communities.
 As a result of this, the length of the wait list varies from site-to-site.
 All wait lists are maintained strictly by date of application received.
 There are many factors involved in filling an apartment that make it difficult to estimate the length of the wait.
 Openings for an apartment depend on the number of vacancies at any given community so the wait lists can vary from six months to a minimum of five years.
 Please call our office 802-863-2224 or email us at firstname.lastname@example.org to find out more about the properties you are interested in.

 Q: How do I arrange a tour to visit a property?

 A: Tours are scheduled by appointment only.
 You can call our main office at 802-863-2224 or email us at email@example.com to obtain more information about scheduling the tours.
 And as always, you can look through our website to view floor plans and virtual tours of Cathedral Square communities.

 Q: Do you have both one and two bedroom apartments?

-A: Most of our properties have both one- and two-bedroom apartments, but there are some that only have one-bedroom apartments.
-Ruggles House and Richmond Terrace offer efficiency apartments and McAuley Scholar’s House has one-, two- and three- bedroom apartments.
+A: Most of our properties have both one- and two-bedroom apartments, but some have only one-bedroom apartments.
+Ruggles House and Richmond Terrace offer efficiency apartments only, and Scholar’s House has one-, two- and three- bedroom apartments.

 Living in a Cathedral Square Property